 I participate in a handful of ad networks who run ads on my site and pay me for it.
 While I was previously ignoring this area, I started really investing time into this revenue stream in late 2016.

 Previously, I made only a few dollars each month and now I make about $1200/month on network ads alone.

 Direct Ad Sales

 Occasionally I'll sell an ad in my sidebar directly to a business.
 It's more money than going through an ad network, but not as consistent.
-It’s also directly tied to performance and some ads may not do well on my site.

 Appearances and Speaking

 I’ve also done appearances at conferences and local events for travel expenses + a fee.
 Sometimes I prepare a presentation and speak, other times I sit on a panel and talk on a given topic (like the awesome panel I did with Prudential during the summer of 2015.)